BRINGING A NEW KITTEN HOME

 A new kitten can be exciting.
-Start life with your new friend off on the right foot with proper veterinary care, nutrition, and socialization.
+Start a life with your new friend off on the right foot with proper veterinary care, nutrition, and socialization.

 Before your kitten has contact with other cats, he needs to visit the veterinarian to be tested for feline leukemia virus and feline immunodeficiency virus, given a physical examination, tested and treated for parasites, and vaccinated.
 This will prevent the spread of a disease or parasites to other pets.
 If you have other pets, talk to your veterinarian about how to introduce your kitten to them.

 Intestinal parasites are common in kittens.
 Fecal examinations and treatments (dewormings) are usually repeated until two consecutive fecal examinations have negative results.
-External parasites (fleas, ticks and mites) are treated with products approved for use on kittens.
+External parasites (fleas, ticks, and mites) are treated with products approved for use on kittens.

 Kittens should be spayed or neutered by six months of age.
 This helps to control pet overpopulation and reduces the chance of behavior problems and some medical conditions.
 Have your kitten microchipped as well when he or she gets neutered or spayed.

 To transport your new kitten home safely, you’ll need a carrier.
 Leaving mom is a big deal for your kitten; a carrier will help her feel more secure.
-Don’t use another pet’s carrier because its smell could be stressful to your kitten.
+Don’t use another pet’s carrier because its smell could be stressful for your kitten.
 Place a towel in the carrier for warmth and to absorb urine in case of an accident, and be sure to carry an extra towel.

-- High quality brand-name kitten food with the American Association of Feed Control Officials (AAFCO) statement on the bag or label
+- High-quality brand-name kitten food with the American Association of Feed Control Officials (AAFCO) statement on the bag or label

 - Food and water bowls; ceramic and metal are preferred because some pets are sensitive to plastic